titeya/Rancher-Catalog/templates/registry/0/README.md

-# COMPOSER
+# REGISTRY

-CMS and publishing platform powered by Titeya
+Docker Registry server with tls and auth

 ## Usage
-Use Label "composer=1" on host for container deployment
+Use Label "registry=1" on host for container deployment